jeremyandrews/netgrasp/docs/README.md

 The following digest types are supported:
 * daily: a daily summary of network activity
-* weekly: not yet implemented, will be a weekly summary of network activity
+* weekly: be a weekly summary of network activity

 ## [Notifications]
 Netgrasp can also provide real-time notifiations on your desktop, using ntfy.
-These are disabled by default as ntfy can be more difficult to install correctly than other dependencies.
-Once installed, ntfy must be available to the user that netgraspd runs under, as configured above in the Security section.
+Once installed, ntfy must be available to the user that netgrasp runs under, as configured above in the Security section.
 Netgrasp will refuse to start if you enable Notifications but don't make ntfy available to it.

 The same alert types that were available to email alerts are also available to notifications.